rahmanekm/roomrentor/README.md

-# Rent A Room Single-page Application
+# Rent A Room Application

 This is a repository bootstraped with React.
-It is a single-page application with 4 pages: home, rooms, login, and register.
+It is a application with 4 pages: home, rooms, login, and register.
 A single-page application is an app that works inside a browser and does not require the page to be reloaded when used.

 ## Available Scripts